MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/archive-mailboxes/items-duplicated.md

 ## Problem

-In Microsoft Office 365, users may experience one or both of the following symptoms:
+In Microsoft 365, users may experience one or both of the following symptoms:

 - Items that are expected to be archived reappear in their inbox in Microsoft Outlook and Outlook Web App.
 - Items are duplicated in the archive mailbox.